bjss-data-academy/apache-spark-databricks/spark-sql.md

 # Using Spark SQL
-We can use familiar SQL statements in Databricks, aloowing us to work with relational data in the form of tables and views.
+We can use familiar SQL to work with tables and views in Databricks.

-Spark SQL extends ANSI SQL syntax to cover Databricks specific features.
-These include support for complex data types in columns and the concept of [managed tables](data-storage.md).
+Spark SQL adds extensions for databricks specific features, such as complex data types and [managed tables](data-storage.md).

 ## Working with Spark SQL
-TODO
+We can enter SQL directly into a Notebook.

+We need some tables (or views) to work on.
+Let's create an in-mmeory dataframe, then convert it to a view.

 ### Convert dataframe to temporary view
 It is often useful to work with dataframe objects using SQL.

 To do this, we must either save the dataframe as a table, or convert it to a temporary view.

 Let's start with our scores dataframe from earlier.
 We'll create the dataframe: